🕒 22 min read · 📝 4389 words

 The first woe happens after the sacrifice (confession – 1 Jn 1:9) ceases (Dan 9:27) and willful sin becomes established in the person’s life.

-This is the 2nd 1,260‑day period in Daniel 9:27, after the sacrifice has ceased and the Christian has drifted into willful sin.
+This is the first part of the 2nd 1,260‑day period referenced in Daniel 9:27, after the sacrifice has ceased and the Christian has drifted into willful sin.

 During this period:

-• Demons are permitted to hurt the person for a limited time
+- Demons are permitted to torment the person for a limited time

-The person may resist, suppress, or avoid the truth, but they do not yet speak – profess – teach the delusion and are not in danger of Spiritual death or unbelief.
+The person may resist, suppress, or avoid the truth, but they do not yet appear to speak – profess – teach the delusion and are not in danger of the Spiritual death called unbelief.

-Internal hardening, still no delusion transferred to other believers, but spiritual death happens to a third of the people during this discipline stage.
+Internal hardening, and spiritual death happens to a third of the people during this discipline stage.

 Here:

-• 4 bound winds of judgment loosed to slay a third Rev 9:14-15
+- 4 bound winds of judgment are loosed to slay a third Rev 9:14-15

 The second woe ends at Rev 11:14